majazaloznik/umar-automation-scripts/README.md

 The setup script `R/surs-changes-api-setup.R` was run only once, to get the original list of change (`data/surs-changes-api-original.rds`).

-The update script `R/surs-changes-api-update.R` sends emails to the listed recipients informing them of the newly published changes and the changes due today.
-ToDo: add changes due tomorrow, so email can be sent at the end of the day instead.
+The update script `R/surs-changes-api-update.R` sends emails to the listed recipients informing them of the newly published changes and the changes due tomorrow.
+To be sent at the end of bussiness hours every day.